FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/supporting_content/dimensions/publisher.md

 | GCP       | ?                                                                |         |
 | Microsoft | ?                                                                |         |

-See [Appendix: Origination of the cost data](../appendix/origination_of_cost_data.md) section for potential scenarios and proposed values for the Publisher dimension.
+See [Appendix: Origination of cost data](../appendix/origination_of_cost_data.md) section for potential scenarios and proposed values for the Publisher dimension.

 ## Discussion / Scratch space